LEARNING OBJECTIVES

 However, the two types give the same reading when used to measure the same distance.

-The diagram of the micrometer screw gauge is shown in the figure 2.5 below.
+The diagram of the micrometer screw gauge is shown in Figure 2.5 below.

 Image From EcoleBooks.com